What do Pace School Programs include?

 Who can attend Pace School’s Extended School Year Program (ESY)?

-Students who are identified by their school district as being at risk of regression in their learning or behavior during the summer break can be approved to attend ESY.
-Students who are not currently enrolled at a Pace School program will require an intake evaluation process and will not generally be eligible for participation in Partial Hospitalization services.
-Students must be between the ages of 5 to 12 years upon enrollment.
+An IEP meeting is held in January to discuss a child’s eligibility for being at risk for regression in learning or behavior during the summer break.
+Students who are not currently enrolled at a Pace School program will require an intake evaluation process and will not be eligible for participation in Partial Hospitalization services.
+Students must be between the ages K to 12 or up to age 21 years upon enrollment.

 How do students enroll in the Extended School Year Program?